Flash pod hostel

 Set on Mosque Street in the heart of Chinatown, you’ll sleep plenty of winks at the aptly named and uber-comfortable pod-hostel, Wink Hostel.

-Many Singapore hostels have a tendency to cram a bunk into every space large enough to fit a pillow.
+Singapore hostels often have a tendency to cram bunks into every space large enough to fit a pillow.
 Not so at Wink, where there is plenty of open space — in our dormitory there was enough room to fit at least two more sets of bunks, but instead there was a single lounge.
-Throughout the hostel nooks and crannies invite you to put your feet up: relax in the “cafe”, which includes a veranda overlooking Mosque Street, hang out at the spacious and well kitted out kitchenette or just make use of one of the internet terminals scattered around the place.
+Throughout the hostel nooks and crannies invite you to put your feet up: relax in the “cafe”, which includes a veranda overlooking Mosque Street, hang out at the spacious and well kitted out kitchen or just make use of one of the internet terminals scattered around the place.

-Bathrooms and showers are on the upper floor, which, as was the case with us, means it is a trudge upstairs to reach them (there is a toilet on the lower floor, but no showers) and they’re separated for the boys and girls.
-They’re spacious, extremely clean and there are plenty of them.
-Again, other hostels cram this into half the size they have done here.
+Bathrooms and showers are on the upper floor, which, as was the case with us, means it is a trudge upstairs to reach them.
+There is a toilet on the lower floor, but no showers.
+They are separated for the boys and girls and are spacious and extremely clean.
+Again, other hostels cram their bathrooms into half the size they have done here.

 With its many gathering areas — cafe, kitchen, lounges — there are plenty of possibilities here for single travellers to meet others and it’s a fairly sociable place.
 It might be a bit more sociable still were their beers not so overpriced — ouch!

 While the ground floor entrance is not keycard protected, your dorm and your locker are.
 Take care with your key.
 They are flimsy and we've broken ours (and lost the deposit) in the past.
-Broken keys aside, we found the staff here to be very helpful — they were able to supply concise and detailed advice for locations we wanted to find and at all times were friendly and accommodating — one even agreed their beer was very expensive!
+Broken keys aside, we found the staff here to be very helpful — they were able to supply concise and detailed advice for locations we wanted to find and at all times were friendly and accommodating — one even commiserated that their beer was very expensive.